 The Francone Family In Neive

 The Francone family began producing wine in Piedmont in the late 1800s.
-While they began production for personal use, they later promoted their wines in the nearby city of Turin.
+Originally production was for personal use however, they later promoted their wines in the nearby city of Turin.
 In 1964, the Francone family built the cantina as a wine tasting room to cater to tourists discovering the area.

 Today the vineyards and the village of Neive are part of a newly designated UNESCO World Heritage Site, bringing ever more tourism to the area.
 Neive is also one of the Borghi piu belli d’Italia, or, one the most beautiful small villages in Italy.